 The 2016 Estuary Blueprint reflects the changing context of Estuary management over the last few decades.
 While this version incorporates many of the original CCMP goals, it has a new focus on the need to plan and adapt to climate change.
 In addition, the actions in the new Estuary Blueprint address the results of our 2015 State of the Estuary assessment.
 This assessment examined numerous science-based indicators of the health of five Estuary attributes: water, living resources, habitats, ecological processes, and people.
 This strong link between science and management will allow for a more direct evaluation of the outcome of our Estuary Blueprint actions.

 The 2016 Estuary Blueprint revision represents a major overhaul of earlier documents.
 The 2007 CCMP included over 200 actions.
 The new structure includes 32 actions to be carried out over five years, connected to 35-year goals and objectives.
 By focusing on a more manageable number of priority actions, and updating priorities every five years, the Partnership expects to be more responsive and adaptable in the face of uncertain and changing environmental conditions.

-The revision of the Estuary Blueprint took place over close to three years and is the result of countless hours of effort from a broad range of organizations across the Estuary.
+The revision of the Estuary Blueprint took place over nearly three years and is the result of countless hours of effort from a broad range of organizations across the Estuary.
 The 2016 revision was guided by the following key objectives: